JorgSierra/DigitalBooking/README.md

 # Course project vs. this repository

-The workflow used in GitLab to carry out the project in an organized way is shown in the following diagram, where the backEnd and frontEnd branches have independent pipelines for the integration and continuous deployment of the applications.
+The GitLab workflow for organizing the project is illustrated in the diagram below, with backEnd and frontEnd branches having independent pipelines for integration and continuous deployment.

-In this branch, you'll find the pipeline used in the course project as **informative**.
-It won't be used in this repo since deployment is handled by GitHub actions.
+In this branch, the pipeline from the course project is included for **reference purposes** only and will not be used.

 >El flujo de trabajo utilizado en GitLab para llevar el proyecto de manera organizada se muestra en el siguiente diagrama, donde las ramas backEnd y frontEnd cuentan con pipelines independientes para la integración y deploy continuo de las aplicaciones.
 En esta rama encontrarás el pipeline utilizado durante el desarrollo del curso a manera **informativa**.
-No será utilizado por este repositorio ya que el deploy será realizado a través de GitHub actions.
+No será utilizado.

 ![BranchFlow](https://github.com/JorgSierra/DigitalBooking/blob/b21791907d00586d65085946aef8260db7c00b51/src/BranchFlow.png)